koala-framework/kwf-lingohub/README.md

 To use lingohub you will need an api-token.
-Please add it to your root composer.json file like this:
+Please add it to a config file in your home directory:

-    "extra": {
+    ~/.config/koala-framework/kwf-lingohub/config

+It should look like this:

-        "kwf-lingohub": {
+    {
         "apiToken": "yourApiKey"
     }
-    },